 This guideline covers contraceptive services for under-25s.
 It aims to ensure all under-25s are given advice and information on all types of contraception.
 This includes additional tailored support to meet the particular needs and choices of those who are socially disadvantaged or who may find it difficult to use these services.

 NICE has also produced guidelines on long-acting reversible contraception, looked after children and preventing sexually transmitted infections and under 18 conceptions.

 This guideline includes recommendations on:

-- How to assess local need and commission comprehensive services.
+- assessing local need and commissioning coordinated and comprehensive services

 This guideline was previously called contraceptive services with a focus on young people up to the age of 25.